dweyrick/dndbeyond-5e-character-sheet-minimal/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/jopeek/fvtt-dndbeyond-character-sheet/total.svg)]() [![Donate](https://img.shields.io/badge/Donate-BuyMeACoffee-green.svg)](https://www.buymeacoffee.com/ChalkOne)
-# DNDBeyond Character Sheet for 5E
+# DnDBeyond 5e Character Sheet Minimal

-Allows the replacement of a character sheet with a version more similar in style to that of D&D Beyond's.
+Allows the replacement of a character sheet with a version more similar in style to that of D&D Beyond's using minimal space to be more Foundry friendly.
+A fork of the DNDBeyond Character Sheet 5e by ChalkOne.

 ### Screenshots